 Top publication by Mario Guajardo

-The article "Collaborative transportation with overlapping coalitions" has been published in European Journal of Operational Research.
+The article "RobinX: a three-field classification and unified data format for round-robin sports timetabling" has been published in European Journal of Operational Research.

 European Journal of Operational Research is on level 4 in the ABS Academic Journal Guide.